 The last time that I would be rushed to the hospital in the middle of the night.

-The last time that I would bring a new baby home and visitors would tell me that he/she was “the most tiny baby I ever held” (our babies were small- 5 lbs., 4 lbs., 7 lbs., 6 lbs.)
+The last time that I would bring a new baby home and visitors would tell me that he/she was “the tiniest baby I ever held” (our babies were small- 5 lbs., 4 lbs., 7 lbs., and 6 lbs.)

 The last time that I would nurse a baby, while rubbing that soft baby head with what felt like duck fuzz instead of hair, and listen to their little breath and grunt as they swallowed each sip of milk (that tiny, unintended smile that they have when they are falling asleep with a full belly)